The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Conclusions

 Three classical dSphs (Draco, Sextans and UMi) have been observed by DESI MWS so far.
 We combine the line-of-sight velocity and metallicity measurements from DESI MWS with those in \cite{Walker2023} to construct the so-far largest member star samples with spectroscopic observations of the three dSphs.
 To recover their inner dark matter distributions, the axisymmetric Jeans Anisotropic Multi-Gaussian Expansion modeling (\textsc{jam}) approach is adopted.
 In particular, we use both traditional single-population Jeans modeling and multiple population chemodynamical modeling for our analysis.

 We find the best recovered model parameters and the underlying dark matter radial density profiles are consistent between single-population and chemodynamical models.
 The dark matter density profiles are best constrained around the half-number radii of tracer member stars.
-A diversity is found for the inner density slopes $\gamma$ of host dark matter halos for the three dSphs.
+A diversity is found for the inner density slopes $\gamma$ of host dark matter halos.
 The inner density slopes are $0.71^{+0.34}_{-0.35}$, $0.26^{+0.22}_{-0.12}$ and $0.33^{+0.20}_{-0.16}$ for Draco, Sextans and UMi, respectively.

 With the chemodynamical model, member stars with spectroscopic observations of each dSph are divided into metal-rich and metal-poor populations, based on their chemical, spatial and dynamical properties.
 The metal-rich populations are more centrally concentrated, while the metal-poor populations are more extended.
-Rotations around minor axes are found for both populations.
 Moreover, the metal-rich populations are dynamically colder, featuring lower velocity dispersion profiles than the metal-poor populations in all three dSphs.
+We identify large differences between the velocity dispersions of the metal-rich and metal-poor populations, likely indicating deviations from the steady-state model assumption.

+We identify rotations in all three dSphs.
+In particular, the metal-rich and metal-poor populations in Draco show the same sign of rotation around the minor axes but with different amplitudes.
+The two populations in Sextans show different signs of rotations.
+For UMi, rotation is only seen in the metal-poor population.

+We still observe some correlations between the velocity anisotropy parameter and the potential parameters, indicating the existence of mass-anisotropy degeneracy in our results.
+The {\it Gaia} proper motions are subject to very large uncertainties at the distances of our three dSphs, and thus including or not including {\it Gaia} proper motions lead to almost the same constraints.
+The mass-anisotropy degeneracy can be broken with more precise proper motion measurements in the future, or with higher order Jeans analysis \citep[e.g.][]{Merrifield1990,Lokas2002,Richardson2013,Wardana2025}.